 If you wish to visit a specific place or have a specific experience, such as sea eagle tours or whisky tasting, then please do let your skipper know and he will endeavour to meet your request.
 Excursions and visits ashore are at your own cost.

 Some of the places we may visit are:

-Canna, the Small Isles: We can set sail for the scenic anchorage at Canna and its neighbouring Sanday.
-There are seabirds galore on the island's high sea cliffs - puffins, shags, razorbills, black guillemots, Manx shearwaters - and breeding there, in the high crags, are sea eagles.
+Canna, the Small Isles: Canna is possibly the most beautiful of all the Small islands.
+There are seabirds galore on the Canna's high sea cliffs - puffins, shags, razorbills, black guillemots, Manx shearwaters - and breeding there, in the high crags, are sea eagles.
 There are two lovely beaches, three churches, a tiny ruined castle and a population of less than 20!
-A short climb up Compass Hill gives wonderful views of Isle of Skye and our destination, the islands of the Outer Hebrides.
+A short climb up Compass Hill gives wonderful views of Skye and our destination, the islands of the Outer Hebrides.

-Loch Dunvegan, Isle of Skye: With famous Dunvegan Castle built on a high rock overlooking the Loch which was the site of an old Norse fort.
+Loch Dunvegan, Isle of Skye: The famous Dunvegan Castle is built on a high rock overlooking the Loch which was the site of an old Norse fort.
 The castle has been home to the chief of the Clan MacLeod for hundreds of years.

 Lochboisdale, South Uist: We can explore the incredible endless beaches and flower-rich Machair of the islands of South Uist and then Benbecula and North Uist.

 Lochmaddy: Situated on North Uist, Lochmaddy is the island’s main village.
 The village was probably settled by the Norse and at one time was a base for seventeenth century pirates!